 When are school breaks scheduled?

 Typically there is a mid-school break for approximately two weeks from before Christmas through the first week of January, and there is a break for about two months (usually June & July).
 The school calendar changes based on the ship maintenance schedule.
 If you would like to be connected to a family onboard with children of a similar group to yours, please ask a recruiter!

 What is there to do as a family on our off time?

 For on-ship activities, both Mercy Ships are furnished with swimming pools, and with ample deck space and equipment for playing.
 Families can also find an Internet Café / computer room, and a well-stocked library of books and DVDs.

 For off-ship activities, and depending on port location, there are typically places to visit ashore, like parks or local hotels with pool facilities.
 There are often local beaches, and Mercy Ships will provide guidance on their safety for crew.
 Mercy Ships also helps to arrange crew activities, including days out to different local places of interest – markets, nice restaurants, etc. There are plenty of opportunities to travel and see the country in which we are serving.

 What would our cabin be like, and how big are the beds?

 The cabins vary in size (6-berth and 4-berth) according to how many in your family, and depends on which ship you are serving.
 A few of the family cabins on the Africa Mercy have a sofa-bed for the parents; each cabin has its own bathroom and kitchenette and ample storage space.

 What are the special rules for children?

-On the whole, the ship is a safe and family friendly environment.
+Each Mercy Ship has a safe and family-friendly environment.
 There are some guidelines for children’s protection, and of course, parents are ultimately responsible for their children.
-Younger children (under 10) must be supervised at all times, and cannot wander around the ship without an adult.
-There are rules on food service, for example, and general safety rules that all crew are expected to follow.
+Younger children (under 10) must always be supervised and cannot wander around the ship without an adult.
+There are rules on foodservice, for example, and general safety rules that all crew are expected to follow.